Extension Logo

 3. Share your knowledge

-To maintain your active Extension Master Gardener volunteer status, you will complete at least 25 hours of volunteering and required continuing education hours per year.
-Continuing education hours vary from 5 to 12 hours depending on your county.
+To maintain your active status, you will complete at least 25 hours of volunteering and 5 hours of continuing education hours per year.

 Questions?